 In this land of contrasts you will discover towering, snow-capped mountains (including the highest in North Africa); sandy desert pistes; deep river gorges bursting with almond blossom in the spring; lush palm groves hanging heavy with dates in the autumn, and quiet oases resonant with the sound of frogs.
 In the countryside you will see old men riding donkeys laden with firewood, shy nomad women dressed in traditional clothing and big-eyed children herding floppy-eared goats.
 The picturesque old Kasbahs, dark, mysterious souks and the bustling street scenes of the world-heritage cities are some of the images that will stay with you long after your holiday has ended.
 This combination of brilliant, hot colours, bright clear light and the complete sensual overload is sure to revive the most jaded palette and you can't fail to return with a sketchpad full of colour, shoes full of sand, and a head full of wonderful memories!

 Next Trip(s): March 17th 2024 (full), October 5th 2025

 Duration: 12 nights Marrakech - Marrakech

 This programme is designed for those who want as varied a taste of Morocco as possible; it incorporates mountains, kasbahs, gorges and desert.
 We will stay in several different locations and you will see some of the best sights that the country has to offer.

-The nature of this trip means there is slightly more driving involved than on the “single region” itineraries, which naturally means a little less time actually sketching.
-However the variety that we pack into this holiday makes it a very worthwhile introduction to the country and to painting/sketching its delights.
+The nature of this trips means there is inevitably a little more driving involved.
+Distances can be large and occasionally, the terrain challenging.
+However the incredible variety we pack into this holiday makes it a very worthwhile introduction to the country and we make time for our sketchbooks every day.